martinohanlon/exploring-space-with-minecraft/worksheet4.md

 ## Playing back the data in a file

-Use the [data capture program](worksheet3.md) to create a data file, then use the `play` command and the full file path of the data file to start the Minecraft display, for example:
+Download the [SpaceCRAFT data file](data/SpaceCRAFT_20160209_104426.csv) which was created on the ISS, or use the [data capture program](worksheet3.md) to create a data file, then use the `play` command and the full file path of the data file to start the Minecraft display, for example:

 ```
 play /home/pi/data.csv